UndeadDemidov/xml2csv-parser/README.md

 ## Use
 `xml2csv-parser -p ./xml -s ./parsing.yaml`

-It is possible to copy files that was added to csv file.
+It is possible to copy files that was added to csv file to dir passed by `--copy` parameter.
 You should mention that it will slow down file parsing.

-(ToDo implement copy in goroutines)

 `xml2csv-parser -p ./xml -s ./parsing.yaml --copy ~/copy`